15 Basic Web Page Types and Best Examples

 11.Blog page

 A blog page functions as a website where content is displayed in reverse chronological order, with newer posts appearing first.
-Initially run by individuals or small groups, blogs have evolved to include corporate entities producing informative and thought-provoking content.
+As Scott Chow from The Blog Starter says, blogs were initially run by individuals or small groups, but have now evolved to include corporate entities producing informative and thought-provoking content.

 Example of Blog page: AirBnB Design